-We will only process personal data where we have one of 6 'lawful bases' (legal reasons) to do so under data protection law:
+We will only process personal data where we have one of six 'lawful bases' (legal reasons) to do so under data protection law, as set out in Article 6 of the UK GDPR:

 - The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract - The data needs to be processed so that the school can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual e.g. to protect someone's life - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest, and exercise its official functions - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden. - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent